 Some are investments that you will use over and over again, some are free, and the others are very inexpensive.
 Of course, it’s not an extensive list – just basics that will come in handy if you plan on doing several furniture makeovers.

 This post contains affiliate links.
-For more info, see my disclosure here
+As an Amazon Associate, I earn from qualifying purchases.
+For more info, see my disclosure here.

 A good idea if you’re just starting out is to pick something simple.
 Don’t go for the dresser that needs all the drawers repaired or the buffet that has cracked and peeling veneer everywhere.
 Even the most experienced painters can get frustrated when the prep work takes forever.

-In no particular order, here’s my 10 favorite paint supplies.
+In no particular order, here are my 10 favorite furniture painting supplies.
 I use all of these and would never recommend something I don’t love.